Coachella Valley Firebirds: Owners

 The team is owned by Oak View Group, the organization that also owns Climate Pledge Arena.
 Tim Leiweke serves as their CEO.
-Steve Fraser led as president of the Firebirds and Acrisure Arena from 2021 to 2023.
-His work established the team in the region, broke numerous AHL records for revenue and attendance and secured the 2025 AHL Allstar game.
+Steve Fraser served as president of the Firebirds and Acrisure Arena from 2021 to 2023.
+His work established the team in the region, broke numerous AHL records for revenue and attendance and secured the location of the 2025 AHL All-Star Game to be in Coachella Valley.